message-manager-discord/bot/PRIVACY_POLICY.md

 ## Changes to the policy

-Note: This Privacy Policy was last updated on the 10/04/2021.
+Note: This Privacy Policy was last updated on 28/09/2021 and came into effect on 1/10/2021.
 The privacy policy can be updated at anytime without any notice, however we will make an effort to inform you about the change.
+The support server is the best place to be to stay up to date.